h3abionet/catalogue-public/docs/creating_a_request.md

 ## Step 3.
 Creating a cart

-Once a project has been added, a cart can be created within it using the “CREATE CART” button.Step 4.
+Once a project has been added, a cart can be created within it using the “CREATE CART” button.

+## Step 4.
 Filtering catalogue content by project requirements

-In order to identify appropriate data or samples, researchers can filter catalogue content by:
+In order to identify appropriate data or biospecimens, researchers can filter catalogue content by:
 * Study characteristics: study name (or “acronyms”), study design (eg. case-control, GWAS), disease, availability of specific participant metadata (smoking, diet, HIV status, blood pressure, alcohol use)